Do You Ever Wish Marketing was Easier? Learn to Tell Your Compelling Story and it Will Be! – The Best of the Best Shows

 Remember this Story?

-Who can forget the story about J. K. Rowling the author of the Harry Potter books.
+Who can forget the story about J. K. Rowling, the author of the Harry Potter books?
 She wrote the books in a café because she couldn’t afford heat for her home.
-I’m pretty sure that she never dreamed that living in a cold apartment would be such an integral part of her own story but it was.
+I’m pretty sure she never dreamed that living in a cold apartment would be such an integral part of her own story, but it was.

 What about TOMS Shoes?
-Everyone knows that for every pair of TOMS sold, they give one away to a needy child.
-They created their story and made sure everyone knew about it.
+Most people know that for every pair of TOMS sold, they give one away to a needy child.
+This company created its story and made sure everyone knew about it.
 This generous act is a part of their brand story.

 Crafting Your Own Compelling Story

-Do you remember when I said this; when someone asks you what you do they are really only looking for 2 or 3 sentences?
-In order to create your story, you need to be able to answer some basic questions first.
+Do you remember when I said this?
+When someone asks you what you do, they really only look for 2 or 3 sentences?
+So to create your story, you need to be able to answer some basic questions first.

 - What do you do?
 Using as few words as possible, describe what you do